 Corrective Jaw Surgery

-Problems such as severe overbites and under bites can often be corrected with orthodontics alone, but in extreme cases, the most effective approach involves orthognathic surgery, more commonly known as corrective jaw surgery.
-Usually this require cooperation between your oral surgeon and orthodontist.
+Problems such as severe overbites and underbites can often be corrected with orthodontics alone, but in extreme cases, the most effective approach involves orthognathic surgery, more commonly known as corrective jaw surgery.
+Usually, this requires cooperation between your oral surgeon and orthodontist.
 Once your orthodontist finishes his/her portion of treatment, Dr. Ji will acquire models/scans of your jaw to plan for the surgery.
-Surgery itself will be performed in a hospital setting.
+The surgery itself will be performed in a hospital setting.
 It usually involves lengthening or shortening of either the upper or lower jaw in order to line up the bite correctly.
 This way it dramatically improves a person’s appearance as well as improve their ability to chew and talk.
-As an added benefit, it often times also improves one’s airway, addressing problems such as sleep apnea.
+As an added benefit, it oftentimes also improves one’s airway, addressing problems such as sleep apnea.

 Oral pathology involves the diagnosis, treatment, and management of diseases that affect the head/neck region and oral cavity.
-There are all sorts of lesions/cysts/tumors that can affect your mouth/jaw/neck region.
-Some of them can be slow growing while other can be quite aggressive, often times causing pain and swelling.
+All sorts of lesions/cysts/tumors affect your mouth/jaw/neck region.
+Some of them can be slow growing while others can be quite aggressive, oftentimes causing pain and swelling.
 It is never a good idea to ignore these warning signs, as some of these can be benign tumors, or even worse, aggressive cancer.
 Dr. Ji has been trained in one of the nation’s top oral surgery program, where he has routinely encountered and managed all sorts of head and neck pathology and infections.
-If you have any concerns regarding a mass/lesion in your mouth or head/neck region, please call our office to schedule an appointment for a consultation.
+If you have any concerns regarding a mass/lesion in your mouth or head/neck region, please call our oral surgery office to schedule an appointment for a consultation.

 Every single person has at least three small bands of tissue in their mouth called frenulums—one on each lip that connects them to the gums, and another found underneath the tongue.
 These tissues can sometimes be so short or rigid that they inhibit normal oral function, preventing someone from eating, speaking, or even breathing properly.
 A frenectomy is a quick and painless procedure in which the offending tissue is either loosened or removed altogether to quickly free up someone’s oral mobility.